mindsdb/mindsdb-docs-old/mindsdb-docs/docs/sql/api/select.md

 # SELECT statement

-The `SELECT` statement is used to get a predictons from the model table.
+The `SELECT` statement is used to get a predictions from the model table.
 The data is not persistent and is returned on the fly as a result-set.
 The basic syntax for selecting from the model is:

 ```sql
 SELECT target_variable, target_variable_explain FROM model_table